Emergency backstop and SCADA requirements for HV embedded generation

 Who this applies to

-The updated requirements apply to HV embedded generation projects where:
+The updated requirements apply to HV embedded generation projects signing a Connection Agreement on or after 1 January 2027.

 Upgraded licence conditions